 Today, I want to share my MLM Story.

 Everyone likes a good story, right?
-My MLM Story will definitely inspire you and give you hope.
+My network marketing success story will definitely inspire you and give you hope.

 I grew up in an entrepreneurial family in small-town Maine.
 As a young child, I watched my dad follow his dream of leaving the “employee” world to start his own business.